lbryio/lbry.com/content/faq/youtube.md

 You can start the sync process during sign up or from the Upload > Sync my Channel option on [Odysee](https://odysee.com).

 **Please note:** The sync process will create a new channel for your channel which is later [transferred](#transfer) to you.
 If you created a channel in the app beforehand, [please see instructions on how to clean it up](#cleanup).
-In order to sync to an existing LBRY channel, you'll need to [reach out to us](mailto:help@lbry.com) and have a decent amount of subscribers alreayd on it.
+In order to sync to an existing LBRY channel, you'll need to [reach out to us](mailto:help@lbry.com) and have a decent amount of subscribers already on it.
+If you delete a channel or content, we will not be able to resync or recreate it for you.

 ## What are the steps?